Therapy for Grief and Loss

 Prolonged or Complicated Grief: When an intense, debilitating grief is consistently present over a long period, making it hard to function in daily life.
 It can feel like being stuck in the acute, early feelings of loss.

 Anticipatory Grief: Grief that begins before a loss occurs.
-You might feel it when facing a terminal diagnosis for yourself or a loved one, or when anticipating a major life change like a layoff, a move, or the end of an era.
+You might feel it when facing your own or someone else’s terminal diagnosis, or when you are anticipating a major life change like a layoff, a move, or the end of an era.

-Collective Grief: A shared sorrow felt within your community or the world, in response to events such as war or public violence, social injustice, or environmental disaster or decline.
+Collective Grief: A shared sorrow felt within your community or the world in response to events such as widespread violence or war, injustice, or environmental disaster or decline.

 What grief can do to your body and mind

-Loss can activate the nervous system in ways that affect the whole body, as stress hormones flood your system.
+Loss can impact the nervous system in ways that affect the whole body, as it becomes flooded with stress hormones.
 Many people worry when they feel this way, not knowing it can be a completely normal (if challenging) part of how the body processes loss.

 Grief can cause: